Moumeneb1/IRIT_INTERNSHIP/README.md

 You can look at the examples folder to know how to use IT

 If you wanna use LM we advice you to instal [__apex amp__](https://github.com/NVIDIA/apex.git)

+## Glove & FastText

+If you wanna use Glove and FastText we invite to use the package on [nlpcrisis](https://github.com/benamarazitoune/nlpcrisis)
 ## Reference

 --